jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 %}

-To get better at finding notes across strings, it's helpful to explore scales.
+To get better at finding notes across strings, it can be helpful to study scales.
-See {% include chapter-link.html slug="scale-intro" %} for details.
+See {% include chapter-link.html slug="scale-intro" %}.

 ## Finding chords across strings

-These major and minor "triad chords" are the most common chords used in all of Western harmony.
+Major and minor "triad chords" are the most common chords used in all of Western harmony.

 There are many of these three-note triad chords around the fretboard.
 Listen and explore to find them.